Dunkin' Donuts: 1998–present: After Bob Rosenberg

-At some point, the chain produced a donut specifically designed for dunking, with a handle.
-This was discontinued in 2003 (except in Singapore) because it was hand-cut and uneconomical compared to machine-cut donuts.
+The 'Dunkin' Donut' with a handle fashioned on it was discontinued in 2003 (except in Singapore) because it was hand-cut and uneconomical compared to machine-cut doughnuts.

-In 2004 the company's headquarters were relocated to Canton, Massachusetts.
-In December 2005 Dunkin' Donuts and Baskin-Robbins (by then, operating under the name Dunkin' Brands) were sold to a private equity consortium of Bain Capital, Carlyle Group, and Thomas H. Lee Partners for $2.4 billion.
+In 2004, the company's headquarters were relocated to Canton, Massachusetts.
+In December 2005, Dunkin' Donuts and Baskin-Robbins (by then, operating under the name Dunkin' Brands) were sold to a private equity consortium of Bain Capital, Carlyle Group, and Thomas H. Lee Partners for $2.4 billion.
 By 2010, Dunkin' Donuts' global sales were $6 billion.

-In June 2013 Dunkin' Donuts unveiled a new store design, the brand's first in almost seven years.
+In June 2013, Dunkin' Donuts unveiled a new store design, the brand's first in almost seven years.

 The Dunkin' Donuts location in Natick, Massachusetts launched a program to test the concept of curbside pickup in December 2016.

-In January 2018 Dunkin' Donuts began to open new concept locations, beginning in Quincy, featuring modern decor, cold beverages on tap and a single-cup brewing machine, more packaged take-out options, and dedicated pick-up lines for mobile ordering inside and in the drive-thru.
+In January 2018, Dunkin' Donuts began to open new concept locations, beginning in Quincy, featuring modern decor, cold beverages on tap and a single-cup brewing machine, more packaged take-out options, and dedicated pick-up lines for mobile ordering inside and in the drive-thru.
 The concept was described as being part of a shift towards becoming an "on-the-go, beverage-led brand".
 In addition, the location, as well as others, began to trial signage referring to the chain as simply "Dunkin'"—removing "Donuts" from the name.

-In February 2018 Dunkin' announced plans to phase out polystyrene foam cups globally for environmental purposes by April 2020.
+In February 2018, Dunkin' announced plans to phase out polystyrene foam cups globally for environmental purposes by April 2020.

-On July 11, 2018, Dave Hoffmann took over from Nigel Travis to become the CEO.
+In July 2018, Dave Hoffmann took over from Nigel Travis to become the CEO.
 He is looking to add 1,000 new locations outside of the Northeastern United States by the end of 2020 and to have a revenue increase of 3 percent for stores open a year or longer.
 Also late 2018, Dunkin' installed espresso machines at all possible locations and launched espresso products using a new recipe.

-In June 2019 Dunkin' partnered with Grubhub to begin the rollout of its new Dunkin' Delivers service.
+In June 2019, Dunkin' partnered with Grubhub to begin the rollout of its new Dunkin' Delivers service.
 Later in July 2019, Dunkin' partnered with Beyond Meat to introduce a meatless breakfast sandwich in Manhattan, becoming the first U.S. restaurant brand to serve Beyond Sausage.
 The sandwich launched nationally later in 2019.

-In September 2019 the New York attorney general's office alleged in a lawsuit that Dunkin' mishandled a series of cyberattacks that were directed at customers using the Dunkin' mobile app.
+In September 2019, the New York attorney general's office alleged in a lawsuit that Dunkin' mishandled a series of cyberattacks that were directed at customers using the Dunkin' mobile app.
 These attacks took place in early 2015 and thousands of usernames and passwords stolen.
 The state lawsuit alleges that Dunkin' employees knew about these attacks, but failed to take appropriate action.